OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 - **Which Office client application would you like to support?** `Excel`

 ![The Yeoman Office Add-in generator command line interface.](../images/yo-office-excel.png)

+Next, select the type of manifest that you'd like to use, either the **unified manifest for Microsoft 365** or the **add-in only manifest**.
+Most of the steps in this tutorial are the same regardless of the manifest type, but the [Protect a worksheet](#protect-a-worksheet) section has separate steps for each manifest type.

+> [!NOTE]
+> Creating an Excel add-in with the unified manifest for Microsoft 365 is in public developer preview.
+It shouldn't be used in production add-ins.
+We invite you to try it out in test or development environments.
+For more information, see the [Public developer preview app manifest schema](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).

 After you complete the wizard, the generator creates the project and installs supporting Node components.
 You may need to manually run `npm install` in the root folder of your project if something fails during the initial setup.